 at a desired level of significance over 12 months).
 As Figure 4 shows, among the target-date strategies, the Objective-Aligned Glide path has lower

 downside risk than the Market Average Glide Path.
-For the diversified fixed income strategies, the multi-sector bond strategy has slightly more downside risk.
+For the diversified fixed income strategies, the multi-sector bond strategy has lower downside risk.

 How long might one’s money last?
 To answer this critical question, we modeled the distribution phase to evaluate the likely life of the assets.
 We assume